 TMJ Disorder (TMD)

 The temporomandibular joint (TMJ) allows the jawbone, or mandible, to move freely and easily.
 When the movement of this joint is impaired, common actions such as speaking, biting, or chewing can become uncomfortable or even painful.
-Chronic pain associated with this impairment is commonly referred to as temporomandibular joint disorder, or TMD.
 Fortunately, our dentists offer advanced treatment options that can reduce many of the debilitating symptoms associated with this common condition and help patients improve their livelihood.

 Though the origin of TMD is the temporomandibular joint, the effects of this condition can extend far beyond the jaw.
 Some people experience discomfort or pain located in areas other than the jaw and are unaware that TMD is the cause.
 The symptoms of TMD may include: